MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ensemble_generator.rst

 Finally, there is a function ``_adjust_friction_exponent`` that modifies the friction exponent in the ``albany_input.yaml`` file and adjusts muFriction in the input file to maintain an unchanged basal shear stress.
+Similarly, there is a function ``_adjust_basal_melt_params`` that modifes gamma0 and deltaT in a basal melt parameter file.

 ensemble_manager
 ~~~~~~~~~~~~~~~~